Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 Hate speech is language that disparages a person or group on the basis of protected characteristics like race.
 Beyond the societal importance of detecting and mitigating hate speech, this is a category of language that is salient to many social scientists.
 By not only detecting, but also systematically understanding hate speech, political scientists can track the rise of hateful ideologies, and sociologists can understand how these hateful ideas diffuse through a network and influence social movements.

 Thus we evaluate on the more nuanced task of fine-grained hate speech taxonomy classification from Latent Hatred \citep{elsherief2021latent}.
 This task requires models to infer a subtle social taxonomy from the coded or indirect speech of U.S. hate groups.
 Utterances should be classified with one of six domain-specific categories: \textit{incitement to violence, inferiority language, irony, stereotypes and misinformation, threatening and intimidation language}, and \textit{white grievance}.
+For example, the following sentence contains \textit{white grievance}: ``jewish harvard professor noel ignatiev wants to abolish the white race.''

-\subsubsection{\task{Humor}}
+\subsubsection{Humor}

 Humor is a rhetorical \citep{markiewicz1974effects} and literary device \citep{kuipers2009humor} that modulates social distance and trust \citep{sherman1988humor,graham1995involvement,kim2016supervisor}.
 However, different audiences may perceive the same joke differently.
 In the study of sociocultural variation, communication, and bonding, humor detection will be of prime interest to sociologists and social psychologists, as well as to literary theorists and historians.
 Computational social scientists have effectively detected punchlines \citep{mihalcea-strapparava-2005-making, ofer-shahaf-2022-cards} and predicted audience laughter \citep{chen-soo-2018-humor}, demonstrating the computational tractability of the domain.